Main Characters | Hunter Association | Zoldyck Family | Phantom Troupe | Chimera Ants | Kakin Royal Family | Other Characters

 - Kicking Ass in All Her Finery: She doesn't have any problems fighting and doing martial arts while wearing that dress.
 Subverted during the dodgeball match, she dodged Razor's ball but got a scratch on her enormous skirt that got her out of the field.

 - Lady of War: She is very strong and fights gracefully when in her child-like form.
-Not so much in her true people, in which she's enormous and fights quite brutally.
+Not so much in her true form, in which she's enormous and fights quite brutally.

 - Larynx Dissonance: In the original Ova, her true form's voice is more masculine than the remake's.